 How to Apply Castor Oil for Beard Growth?

-Some people recommend adding castor oil and then washing it off, you don’t need to do that, however.
+Some people recommend adding castor oil and then washing it off with beard shampoo, you don’t need to do that, however.

 Instead, apply a US penny sized amount to the palm of your hand and gently rub around the facial hair area, if you’re bearded this should be enough for a light coat that doesn’t look oily.